karthikeya-vishnumahanti/Capstone_Project/COLAB_RUN.md

 print(response.json())
 ```

+You should get a JSON response with the answer, sources, and confidence score.

+## Notes

-Colab has internet access, so the books scrape and the initial Titanic download should work.
-Generated artifacts remain in the Colab runtime until downloaded or committed back to GitHub.
+Colab has internet access, so the book scraping and the initial Titanic dataset download should work without extra setup.
+The generated outputs remain in the notebook runtime until you download them or save them back to GitHub.

+If you want to run the project again later, just start from the repository clone step and rerun the cells in order.